littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Lifelong Learning (Democratic and Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +15% leader experience gain)

-Institutionalized Collectivism (Not Democratic, Materialist) - The regime operates by state control of industry and infrastructure. (-5% ship, building, and district upkeep)
+Institutionalized Collectivism (Not Fanatic Authoritarian) - The government controls industry and infrastructure to ensure a baseline of economic cooperation and fairness so that basic needs can be met. (+5% Worker and Specialist output, +10% consumer goods production)

 Direct Revelation (Egalitarian and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine. (+10 admin cap)